 Good Work Requires Strong Infrastructure

-Almost every nonprofit requires grant funding.
+Almost every nonprofit needs grant funding.
+Grants are a great resource for powering your organization’s work forward.
 But even though they’re often a major revenue source, the infrastructure to support grant acquisition and management is commonly neglected.

 “Large nonprofits, hospitals, and educational institutions typically invest in infrastructure to support the grants process,” said Barbara Floersch, executive director of The Grantsmanship Center in Los Angeles, Calif.
 “But in small and mid-sized nonprofits, grants work is commonly catch-as-catch-can, with various staff members taking on roles that can be matched with their skills and squeezed into their workload.”